 Wiffle Lever To Full!
 (Signed and Dedicated)

-(Signed, dedicated and drawn-on copies available at no extra cost - drop me a line via the 'Contact' link with any requests)
+(Signed, dedicated and drawn-on copies available at no extra cost - just add your requests to the 'Notes or instructions' section of the check-out)

 At eight years old, Bob Fischer was entranced by Daleks, Vogons and Imperial Stormtroopers.